Tritlo/ghc/docs/users_guide/glasgow_exts.rst

     :default: off

-    Valid list of valid refinement substitutions can often grow large when the refinement level is >= 2, with holes like `head _ _` or `fst _ _` , which are valid refinements, but which are unlikely to be relevant since one or more of the holes are still completely open.
+    Valid list of valid refinement substitutions can often grow large when the refinement level is ``>= 2``, with holes like ``head _ _`` or ``fst _ _``, which are valid refinements, but which are unlikely to be relevant since one or more of the holes are still completely open, in that neither the type nor kind of those holes are constrained by the proposed identifier at all.
 By default, such holes are not reported.
 By turning this flag on, such holes are included in the list of valid refinement substitutions.

 .. ghc-flag:: -fmax-refinement-substitutions=⟨n⟩
     :shortdesc: *default: 6.* Set the maximum number of refinement substitutions